JoergHeseler/mesh-samples-for-preservation-testing/README.md

 ## Files

 A an empty scene (`minimal`), a simple box mesh (`cube`) and a photogrammetrically scanned 3D model of mask (`mask`) are each provided in different archive-friendly formats.
 Each file name consist of the object name, followed by the file format, the version or type, the changes made and finally the validation result.
 [Blender](https://www.blender.org/), [Meshlab](https://www.meshlab.net/) and [CloudCompare](https://www.danielgm.net/cc/) were used for file conversion.
+Files ending with `-valid` pass validation with the validator scripts developed as part of this project.

 | Name        | Description     | Vertices | Colors/Texture/Camera/Lighting |
 | ----------- | --------------- | -------- | ------------------------------ |